Shape of the universe: Curvature of the universe

 These and other astronomical measurements constrain the spatial curvature to be very close to zero, although they do not constrain its sign.
 This means that although the local geometries of spacetime are generated by the theory of relativity based on spacetime intervals, we can approximate 3-space by the familiar Euclidean geometry.

 The Friedmann–Lemaître–Robertson–Walker (FLRW) model using Friedmann equations is commonly used to model the universe.
 The FLRW model provides a curvature of the universe based on the mathematics of fluid dynamics, that is, modeling the matter within the universe as a perfect fluid.
 Although stars and structures of mass can be introduced into an "almost FLRW" model, a strictly FLRW model is used to approximate the local geometry of the observable universe.
-Another way of saying this is that if all forms of dark energy are ignored, then the curvature of the universe can be determined by measuring the average density of matter within it, assuming that all matter is evenly distributed (rather than the distortions caused by 'dense' objects such as galaxies).
-This assumption is justified by the observations that, while the universe is "weakly" inhomogeneous and anisotropic (see the large-scale structure of the cosmos), it is on average homogeneous and isotropic.
+Another way of saying this is that, if all forms of dark energy are ignored, then the curvature of the universe can be determined by measuring the average density of matter within it, assuming that all matter is evenly distributed (rather than the distortions caused by 'dense' objects such as galaxies).
+This assumption is justified by the observations that, while the universe is "weakly" inhomogeneous and anisotropic (see the large-scale structure of the cosmos), it is on average homogeneous and isotropic when analyzed at a sufficiently large spatial scale.

-Global universe structure
+Global universal structure

 Global structure covers the geometry and the topology of the whole universe—both the observable universe and beyond.
 While the local geometry does not determine the global geometry completely, it does limit the possibilities, particularly a geometry of a constant curvature.
 The universe is often taken to be a geodesic manifold, free of topological defects; relaxing either of these complicates the analysis considerably.
 A global geometry is a local geometry plus a topology.
 It follows that a topology alone does not give a global geometry: for instance, Euclidean 3-space and hyperbolic 3-space have the same topology but different global geometries.

 As stated in the introduction, investigations within the study of the global structure of the universe include: